machi-san/indoornav/CONCEPTS.md

 * **Arrays vs dictionaries** — arrays store values by position; dictionaries store values by name.
 Dictionaries bundle related info together (class, confidence, box) instead of juggling parallel arrays.
 * **Tuple unpacking** — extracting multiple values from a collection in one line: `ymin, xmin, ymax, xmax = box`.
 * **Module-level constants** — thresholds and tuning values live at the top of a file, not buried in functions, so they're easy to adjust later.
+* **Interleaved Output** - a classic threading artefact.
+Just a cosmetic side effect of multiple threads writing to stdout without coordination.
+* **Dictionary-based per-class configuration** — using a dictionary like CLASS_PRIORITIES_AHEAD = {"person": 3} with .get(class_name, default) is cleaner than if/elif chains for per-class behaviour.
+Adding new classes is one line, no logic changes needed.
+* **dict.get(key, default)** — returns the value if key exists, otherwise returns the default.
+Avoids try/except wrapping for "key might not exist" lookups.

 \---